jgruber/f5-openstack-hot/experimental/templates/solutions/autoscale/ltm/README.md

  - BIG-IP Virtual Edition Image Version 13.0 or later
  - OpenStack Mitaka Deployment

-### Help
+### Getting Help
 While this template has been created by F5 Networks, it is in the experimental directory and therefore has not completed full testing and is subject to change.
 F5 Networks does not offer technical support for templates in the experimental directory.
 For supported templates, see the templates in the **supported** directory.

+**Community Support**
-We encourage you to use our [Slack channel](https://f5cloudsolutions.herokuapp.com) for discussion and assistance on F5 Cloud templates.
-This channel is typically monitored Monday-Friday 9-5 PST by F5 employees who will offer best-effort support.
+We encourage you to use our [Slack channel](https://f5cloudsolutions.herokuapp.com) for discussion and assistance on F5 OpenStack Heat Orchestration templates.
+There are F5 employees who are members of this community who typically monitor the channel Monday-Friday 9-5 PST and will offer best-effort assistance.
+This slack channel community support should **not** be considered a substitute for F5 Technical Support.
+See the [Slack Channel Statement](https://github.com/F5Networks/f5-openstack-hot/blob/master/slack-channel-statement.md) for guidelines on using this channel.

 ## Launching Stacks

 1. Ensure the prerequisites are configured in your environment.
 See the README from this project's root folder.
 2. Clone this repository or manually download the contents (zip/tar).
 As the templates use nested stacks and referenced components, we recommend you retain the project structure as is for ease of deployment.
 If any of the files changed location, make sure that the corresponding paths are updated in the environment files.
-3. Locate and update the environment file (_env.yaml) with the appropriate parameter values.
+3. Locate and update the environment file (`_env.yaml`) with the appropriate parameter values.
 Note that some default values are used if no value is specified for an optional parameter.
 4. Launch the stack using the OpenStack CLI with a command using the following syntax::

 #### CLI Syntax